 |8||Use email marketing software to streamline the process and make it easier to write compelling email copy.|

 |9||Use customer feedback to improve your email content and marketing strategy overall.|

 |10||Test different email formats and messages to see what works best for your audience.|

 Before we dive in, let's review some email marketing basics.

 The Purpose of an Email

-The purpose of any email is to reach a specific audience and motivate them to take a specific action.
-When writing an email, it's important to keep that purpose in mind.
+Any email aims to reach a specific audience and motivate them to take action.
+When writing an email, it's essential to remember that purpose.

 The basics for effective email marketing include: